RustCrypto/elliptic-curves/p192/README.md

 For more information, see:
 [NIST Special Publication 800-131A Revision 2]:
-Transitioning the Use of Cryptographic Algorithms and Key Lengths:
+"Transitioning the Use of Cryptographic Algorithms and Key Lengths":

 > ECDSA and EdDSA: The security strength provided by an elliptic-curve-based
 > signature algorithm is no greater than 1/2 of the length of the domain
 > parameter n.
 Therefore, the length of n shall be at least 224 bits to meet
 > the minimum security-strength requirement of 112 bits for Federal
 > Government use.

+Following the recommendations from this document, this crate only provides public-key operations intended for legacy interop purposes.
+There is deliberately no `SecretKey`, ECDH support, or ECDSA `SigningKey`.

 ### Unaudited!